Purpose

 Aircraft Types

-View type-level empty data, W&B envelope, buckets, optional custom planview image, planview anchors, and runway-performance profiles.
+View type-level empty data, W&B envelope, buckets, optional custom planview image, planview anchors, runway-performance profiles, and fuel-use performance profiles.
 Users with the relevant permission may also create and edit types.

 Aircraft